AhmedHarees/100-days-of-code/log.md

 **Thoughts:** Struggled to center the Font Awesome icons.

+### Day 11: April 1, 2021

+**Today's Progress**: Continued Introduction to Bootstrap section of the course.
+After going through the solution amended the Features section of the TinDog website.

+### Day 12: April 2, 2021

+**Today's Progress**: Started Intermediate Bootstrap section of the course.
+Learned about the Bootstrap Carousel function.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)